 Production: Soybean is the most important oilseed produced in Amhara (around 75% of all oil produced in Amhara is soybean based).
-Production largely comes from smallholder farmers though there are a limited number of medium to large scale commercial farmers.
-Soybeans are produced as cash crops on subsistence farms, and production is characterised as labour intensive, low-input and rain fed.
+Production largely comes from smallholder farmers though there are a limited number of medium to large scale commercial farmers8.
+Soybeans are produced as cash crops on subsistence farms, and production is characterised as labour intensive, low-input and rain fed9.
 The production of soybean can be valuable for intercropping/crop rotation as it provides nitrogen and can help break the disease cycle of other crops.

-Smallholders rely on family/household labour (40%) and seasonal workers (60%).
+SHFs rely on family/household labour (40%) and seasonal workers (60%).
 Women help with soybean planting, weeding, and threshing at the smallholder level.
 Commercial farms employ a limited number of full-time workers, who are supplemented by larger inflows of labour during the planting, sowing, weeding, and harvesting seasons.
+Commercial farmers in Amhara region lowlands, such as Jawi and Humera, have a minimum of 12-15 Ha of land to produce oilseeds, primarily soybeans.
+To address supply shortages, the government is working to encourage commercial farming and smallholder farmers of soybean by providing irrigated lands, technologies like tractors and combine harvesters.
+The government is also encouraging and incentivizing investors to invest in newly constructed Integrated Agro-Industrial parks.